maelfabien/maelfabien.github.io/_pages/bgd.md

 [VM's in Virtual Box](https://maelfabien.github.io/bigdata/VM) : Hadoop runs only on GNU/Linux platforms.
 Therefore, if you have another OS, you need to install Virtual Box.
 Virtual Box is a software that lets you create and run Virtual Machines.

-[Hadoop with the HortonWorks Sandbox (1/4)](https://maelfabien.github.io/bigdata/HortonWorks) : The Sandbox by Hortonworks is a straightforward, pre-configured, learning environment that contains the latest developments from Apache Hadoop, specifically the Hortonworks Data Platform (HDP).
+[Hadoop with the HortonWorks Sandbox](https://maelfabien.github.io/bigdata/HortonWorks) : The Sandbox by Hortonworks is a straightforward, pre-configured, learning environment that contains the latest developments from Apache Hadoop, specifically the Hortonworks Data Platform (HDP).

-[Load and move files to HDFS (2/4)](https://maelfabien.github.io/bigdata/HDFS_2) : In this article, we'll see how to download the input text file for our WordCount job, and put the file into HDFS.
+[Load and move files to HDFS](https://maelfabien.github.io/bigdata/HDFS_2) : In this article, we'll see how to download the input text file for our WordCount job, and put the file into HDFS.

-[Launch a Map Reduce Job (3/4)](https://maelfabien.github.io/bigdata/MRJob) : In this article, we'll get to the core of the exercise : launch a MapReduce WordCount job.
+[Launch a Map Reduce Job](https://maelfabien.github.io/bigdata/MRJob) : In this article, we'll get to the core of the exercise : launch a MapReduce WordCount job.

-[MapReduce Jobs in Python (4/4)](https://maelfabien.github.io/bigdata/MRJobP) : Using Hadoop Streaming, we can submit MapReduce Jobs in Python.
+[MapReduce Jobs in Python](https://maelfabien.github.io/bigdata/MRJobP) : Using Hadoop Streaming, we can submit MapReduce Jobs in Python.

-[ Execute MapReduce Job in Python locally](https://maelfabien.github.io/bigdata/MRH) : In this short article, we'll see how to execute MapReduce Jobs using Hadoop streaming locally.
+[Execute MapReduce Job in Python locally](https://maelfabien.github.io/bigdata/MRH) : In this short article, we'll see how to execute MapReduce Jobs using Hadoop streaming locally.

 <br>